-As discussed in Note A, the financial statements of the Bond Fund are intended to present the financial position and changes in financial position of only that portion of the governmental fund type of the State of Hawaii (State) and the State of Hawaii, Department of Business, Economic Development and Tourism (DBEDT) that are attributable to the transactions of the Bond Fund.
-They do not purport to, and do not, present fairly the financial position of the State or DBEDT, as of June 30, 2022, or the changes in its financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note A, the financial statements present only the Bond Fund and do not purport to, and do not, present fairly the financial position of the State of Hawaii or the State of Hawaii, Department of Business, Economic Development and Tourism, as of June 30, 2023, or the changes in its financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.